ElisabethStrunk/LinuxServerConfiguration/README.md

 A detailed description of all the steps can be found [here](secure_your_server.md).<br>

+Originally this project started out as a student project for the [Udacity Full Stack Web Developer Nanodegree Program](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004), called *Linux server configuration project*.
 I __set up a new user__ with sudo permissions so that a Udacity grader will be able to inspect my work.
 I also disabled password authentication and generated an SSH key pair for the new user, to secure SSH connections to my server.<br>
 A detailed description of all the steps I performed to achieve this can be found [here](give_grader_access.md).<br>

 I __deployed my [*Item Catalog*](https://github.com/ElisabethStrunk/Udacity_FullStack_ItemCatalog) project__ onto my server; a Python 3.7 CRUD application developed with Flask and SQLite.<br>